joist-orm/joist-orm/docs/docs/modeling/derived-fields.md

 }
 ```

-And then implement it in the `Author` domain model:
+And then implement a property in the `Author` domain model with the same name:

 ```typescript
 import { PersistedAsyncProperty, hasPersistedAsyncProperty } from "joist-orm";